 Equity compensation is designed to align executive compensation with shareholder return, motivate and reward individual and Company performance, and attract and retain talented individuals.
-Teradyne's equity compensation program provides three types of equity incentives: (1) time-based awards which vest in equal amounts annually over four years conditioned upon continued service, supporting the Company's employee retention efforts; (2) performance-based awards which reward equally at target the achievement of relative total shareholder return and cumulative PBIT percentage, in each case, measured at the end of a three-year performance period; (3) stock options granted at market value which vest in equal amounts annually over four years conditioned service, where executives benefit from stock appreciation.
-These equity compensation components are consistent with the Company's long-term goals to deliver profitability, revenue growth, and superior return to shareholders.
+Teradyne's equity compensation program provides three types of equity incentives: (1) time-based awards which vest in equal installments annually over four years conditioned upon continued service, supporting the Company's employee retention efforts; (2) performance-based awards, split equally between awards that vest based on the achievement of relative total shareholder return and cumulative PBIT percentage, in each case, measured at the end of a three-year performance period; (3) stock options granted at fair market value, which vest in equal installments annually over four years conditioned upon continued service, where executives benefit from stock appreciation.
+In January 2020, the Board adjusted the mix of equity awarded to the executive officers in 2020 by increasing the performance-based stock awards from 50% to 60% of the total grant date fair value of the awards (with performance-based stock awards measured at target), decreasing the time-based stock awards from 40% to 30%, and retaining non-qualified stock options at 10% of the 2020 equity award.
+These equity compensation components are consistent with the Company's long-term goals to deliver profitability, revenue growth and superior return to shareholders.

-Equity awards are made under the shareholder approved 2006 Equity and Cash Compensation Incentive Plan.
-The awards granted to the executive officers are based upon each individual's relative contribution, performance, and responsibility within the organization.
+Equity awards are made under the shareholder-approved 2006 Equity and Cash Compensation Incentive Plan.
+The awards granted to the executive officers are based upon peer data and each executive's relative contribution, performance and responsibility within the organization.
 The Compensation Committee assesses these factors each year for each executive officer.

-At the beginning of each year, the Compensation Committee approves an overall equity budget to be used for awards to the executive officers, employees and directors.
+At the beginning of each year, the Compensation Committee approves an overall equity budget to be used for awards to executive officers, employees and directors.
 Various factors are used in determining the annual equity award budget, including the total projected compensation expense to be incurred as a result of the equity awards, "overhang" from previously issued and outstanding awards, burn rates and competitive market data from the peer group and compensation surveys.
-The independent members of the Board determine the award type and level for the Chief Executive Officer and the Compensation Committee determines the award type and level for all other executive officers.
+The independent members of the Board determine the award type and grant date value for the Chief Executive Officer and the Compensation Committee determines the award type and grant date value for each other executive.
 Management approves equity awards for all other employees within the overall equity budget pursuant to a delegation of authority from the Compensation Committee.

-Since 2006, the equity awards granted to the executive officers have been made in January in order to align the evaluation and award of the equity compensation to the end of the fiscal year.
-The fair market value for these awards is determined using the closing price on the date of grant as provided by the terms of Teradyne's equity plans.
+Since 2006, the equity awards granted to the executive officers have been made in January, in order to align the evaluation and award of the equity compensation to the end of the fiscal year.
+The fair market value for these awards is determined using the closing price on the date of grant, as provided by the terms of the shareholder-approved 2006 Equity and Cash Compensation Incentive Plan.
 No employee equity awards are granted during blackout periods, except for new hire grants.
 New hire grants are automatically issued on the first trading day of the month following the employee's start date, in accordance with guidelines approved by the Compensation Committee.